tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 *Much love to the folks who contributed and reviewed drafts of this piece including: Kit, Brian, Toby, Sean, Robin, Susie, Rachel, Thomas & Elan*

 *If you made it this far (firstly thanks!) but you might be interested to know this was a bit of an experiment.
 I'm conciously trying to extend my writing to be a little longer as I gear up to write a book on consulting for independents.
-For now, I've [collected all my strategy writing here](https://tomcritchlow.com/strategy/).
-Also this page template is new - trying something out to improve readability - based off of tufte css*
+For now, I've [collected all my strategy writing here](https://tomcritchlow.com/strategy/).*

 --